GavinF09/RenderCV-Split-YAML/README.md

 - Translate `setup.bat` and `render.bat` into Bash scripts if I ever use this on Linux
 - Custom template maybe
- - In experience, make the job title first and company second
+ - In work experience, put the job title first and company second
+ - Certification template to properly put the issuer?
+ - Different formatting for skills?